-Covid-19 coronavirus: Woman who 'kissed and hugged' Covid-travellers attended Auckland gym class next day
+Covid-19 coronavirus: Woman who 'kissed and cuddled' Covid-travellers attended Auckland gym class next day

 Woodhouse claimed that after getting assistance while lost, the two women gave their helpers a "kiss and a cuddle", Parliament was told.

+- Covid 19 coronavirus: Six people - not two - abscond to go to tangi - NZ Herald

+- Travellers not tested for Covid-19 in isolation facilities - NZ Herald

-In her Facebook post, Alkin said the gym member attended a "hands-on" training the day after the "kiss and cuddle".
+In her Facebook post, Alkin said the gym member attended a "hands-on" training on the Tuesday morning before she knew her friends had tested positive.

-"The member had a training session at the gym on Tuesday morning and stayed back for group classes," Alkin posted.
+"[She] stayed back for group classes," Alkin posted.

 "Fortunate enough we still have the 2m mark down in our class studio, however my training sessions was hands on."

-Alkin says she has now cancelled her classes and appointments, and decided to self-isolate with their family, until the gym member has tested negative.
+Alkin says she has now cancelled her classes and appointments, and decided to self-isolate with their family, until the gym member - who underwent testing this morning - had tested negative.

 "I can understand everybody's concern and I would like to ask everyone to please stop private msg me asking for the name of the Lioness Gym member."